Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Want to see your favorite actors up close on one of the biggest red carpets in the world?
 If you're traveling to the Italian capital during the month of October, you're in luck.
 Every year is held the Rome Film Festival, Roma Film Fest, one of the most important film events at international level.

 Rome, to which the master Fellini paid tribute in his films, was recognized in 2015 as a Creative City of Cinema by UNESCO, becoming one of the capitals of the seventh art.
-Since 2006 it has been organizing this film festival whose carpet has been walked by directors of the stature of Quentin Tarantino and actors such as Tim Burton, Al Pacino, Angelina Jolie...
+Since 2006 it organizes this film festival whose carpet has been walked by directors of the stature of Quentin Tarantino and actors like Tim Burton, Al Pacino, Angelina Jolie...
 Get ready to live a heart-stopping day!

 Performances in Romeeuropa| ©UK in Italy